ravishanker12784/weka-service/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License."# weka-service"